A mixture transition distribution modeling for higher-order circular Markov processes: Monte Carlo Simulations and Numerical Examples

 \section{Monte Carlo Simulations and Numerical Examples}

-In this section, we briefly illustrate a numerical example of the statistical properties provided in the previous sections.
+This section briefly illustrates a numerical example of the statistical properties provided in the previous sections.
 First, we plot the CACF of the MTD-AR(2) processes.
 The mixing weight parameter $\bm{a}$ is set as $(a_1, a_2)=(0.3, 0.7)$, and the binding density $g$ is chosen as a wrapped Cauchy distribution with concentration parameter $\rho=0.9$.
-The direction of the effects of the lagged variables is controlled by the parameter vector $\bm{q}=(q_1,q_2)$, which is set as $(q_1,q_2)\in \{(1,1), (1,-1), (-1,1),(-1,-1)\}$.
-The panels (a) through (d) in Figure~\ref{fig4} show the theoretical CACF given in (\ref{CPACF}) for four combinations of the signs in the parameters $(q_1, q_2)$.
-We can confirm that from panel (a), the positively autocorrelated time series are generated by setting positive signs of $q_i~i=1,2$, whereas from panel (b), the negatively associated time series characteristics are produced by setting negative $q_1$ and positive $q_2$.
-From panels (c) and (d), the cyclical fluctuations are confirmed when the parameter $q_2$ has a negative sign.
+The direction of the effects of the lagged variables is controlled by the parameter vector $\bm{q}=(q_1,q_2)$, which is set as $(q_1,q_2)\in \{(1,1), (-1,1), (1,-1), (-1,-1)\}$.
+Panels (a)--(d) in Figure~\ref{fig4} show the theoretical CACF given in (\ref{eq:CACF}) for four combinations of the signs in the parameters $(q_1, q_2)$.
+From panel (a), we can confirm that the positively autocorrelated time series is generated by setting positive signs of $q_i~i=1,2$.
+In contrast, from panel (b), we deduce that the negatively associated time-series characteristics are produced by setting negative $q_1$ and positive $q_2$.
+Panels (c) and (d) confirm the cyclical fluctuations when the parameter $q_2$ has a negative sign.

-Next, we investigated the CPACF of the MTD-AR(2) processes.
-Figure~\ref{fig5} shows the CPACF given by (\ref{eq:CPACF(det form)}) for the same parameters used in Figure~\ref{fig4}.
-Since the process is a second-order Markov, the CPACF with lags at greater than two vanish.
-The magnitude of the effect of the first two lag sequences is determined by the signs of the associated directions $\bm{q}$ and mixing weight $\bm{a}$, and the concentration parameters in the binding density $g$.
+Next, we investigate the CPACF of the MTD-AR(2) processes.
+Figure~\ref{fig5} shows the CPACF given by (\ref{eq:CPACF(det form)}) for the parameters used in Figure~\ref{fig4}.
+As it is a second-order Markov process, CPACFs with lags at greater than two vanish.
+The magnitude of the effect of the first two lag sequences is determined by the signs of the associated directions $\bm{q}$ and mixing weight $\bm{a}$ and the concentration parameters in the binding density $g$.

 The corresponding spectral density functions are plotted in Figure~\ref{fig9}, where the parameters are the same as those used in the CACF plotted in Figure~\ref{fig4}.
-The spectral densities plotted here have a mode at some frequencies, where these frequencies tell us the periodic patterns of time series fluctuations that are examined from the CACF plots in Figure~\ref{fig4}.
+The spectral densities plotted here have a mode at some frequencies.
+These frequencies tell us the periodic patterns of time-series fluctuations examined from the CACF plots in Figure~\ref{fig4}.

+The finite sample performance of the MLE is investigated using the parameters used in the numerical examples.
+The true model was MTD-AR(2) with a wrapped Cauchy density function as its binding density.
+The parameter vector was chosen as $\bm{\eta} = (a_1, \rho)= (0.3, 0.9)^T$.
+Recall that the mixing weight at lag 2 was $a_2=1-a_1=0.7$.
+The direction of the dependency parameter vector $q$ was set as $(1, 1)$, $(1, -1)$, $(-1, 1)$, and $(-1, -1)$.
+We drew a time series with length $n \in \{100, 250, 500\}$ from the MTD-AR(2) processes for the abovementioned parameters.